Context

 Get Out Get Active (GOGA) brings together the least active disabled and non-disabled people in our communities and supports them to be active together.

-Since 2016, GOGA has supported over 40,000 disabled and non-disabled people through over 3,000 different activities and interventions.
-The programme has tried and tested different activities across its 35 localities around the UK.
-The intent is to help reduce physical inactivity amongst all programme beneficiaries, better connect people to their community through local services and tackle social isolation.
-The programme embeds inclusive practice, ultimately to encourage those least active in the community to become more active.
+Since 2016, GOGA has reached over 160,000 disabled and non-disabled people through over 3,300 different activities and interventions, training over 3,500 staff and volunteers to support truly inclusive delivery.
+With almost 36,000 registered participants, the programme has tried and tested different activities across its 39 localities around the UK.
+The intent was to help reduce physical inactivity amongst all programme beneficiaries, better connect people to their community through local services, and tackle social isolation.
+The programme embedded inclusive practice, ultimately encouraging those least active in the community to become more active.

-In total the GOGA programme has received £7.5m from organisations such as Spirit of 2012, Sport England, and the London Marathon Charitable Trust.
-Wavehill have provided on-going project evaluation since the start.
+Over 7 years of delivery, the GOGA programme has received £9.3m from organisations such as Spirit of 2012 (where it represented its largest single investment), Sport England, and the London Marathon Foundation.
+From the start and throughout this programme, Wavehill provided the project evaluation.

 Approach

-Wavehill have continually worked in close collaboration with all project partners and funders across the UK to develop the evaluation framework and ensure that the learnings help shape project practice and planning.
-When challenges around delivery have occurred, this approach has enabled an ‘in flight’ shift, resulting in better outcomes for beneficiaries, project partners and funders.
+Working continuously in close collaboration with all project partners and funders across the UK, Wavehill developed a programme theory of change, a comprehensive evaluation framework, and delivered all aspects of the resulting methodology.
+Our approach was based on partnerships, relationship-building, and co-production to ensure a flexible and inclusive approach.
+This enabled emerging learnings to help shape project practice and planning.
+When challenges around delivery occurred, this enabled an ‘in-flight’ shift, resulting in better outcomes for beneficiaries, project partners, and funders.

-We also continue to work closely with the project team to review findings, to discuss and explore alternative formats to disseminate project findings.
-There is a strong focus on ensuring these outputs are more visual and accessible which encourages greater engagement across a wider range of stakeholders.
+We also worked closely as a learning partner with the project team to review findings and discuss and explore alternative formats to disseminate project outcomes.
+We co-created a range of impact reports to support programme delivery, funding bids, and partnership development.
+There was a strong focus on ensuring these outputs are more visual and accessible which encouraged greater engagement across a wider range of stakeholders.

 Impact